Are You Murdering Your Coffee Beans? There’s A Good Chance You Are..

 Influences such as altitude, climate (including rainfall and sunlight), and terroir (soil) all make an impact, as do growing, harvesting, and processing methods, which can vary dramatically from one region or culture to the next.

 Coffee is grown in dozens of countries around the world, most of which can be found on three continents: Central/South America, Africa, and Asia.
-We’ll go over some of the top beans and their best brewing methods below, so keep reading!
+Then there are contintents within each country; and growing region within each country.
+Each region has its own distinct flavour.

 And why does this all matter?